A true master can only be as good as the tools he is working with.

 Brushes come in many different sizes and shapes and it’s important to know what each is used for.
 Some kinds of brushes are better for some kind of strokes or techniques.

 Not sure which brush to get?
-Looks take a quick look at the brushes out there.
+Looks take a quick look at the best acrylic paint brushes for beginners out there.

 Paint Brush Basics